joaohutner/NLW_Proffy/README.md

 -   [x] Using node package manager of NodeJs to install and configure our "express" Server in Js
 -   [x] Using node package manager of NodeJs to install and configure our "nunjucks" Template Engine
 -   [x] Using SQLite to manage our local SQL data base
--   [ ] Sucess page after register as a teacher
+-   [ ] Confirmation page after register as a teacher
 -   [ ] Remove time option in register page for teachers
 -   [ ] More ways to communicate with the teacher, like: E-mail, Discord, Etc